wunderwuzzi23/blog/content/posts/2023/ChatGPT-Chat-with-Code-Plugin-Take-Down.md

 And here is how the result looked like:
 [![Chat With Code Exploit POC](/blog/images/2023/chatwithcode-exploit-repo-private-to-public.png)](/blog/images/2023/chatwithcode-exploit-repo-private-to-public.png)

-This is a systemic issue at the moment with OpenAI plugins, especially plugins that impersonate the user (e.g. OAuth enabled ones) are frequently vulnerable.
+This is a systemic issue at the moment with OpenAI plugins, especially plugins that impersonate the user (e.g. OAuth enabled ones) are posing an elevated risk.

 As mentioned before, hopefully OpenAI will add protection at the platform level.
 In the meantime, users need to exercise caution when enabling plugins, especially those that request to impersonate them and developers must add mitigations.